 Zé Manuel dos Ossos

-This Coimbra restaurant is quite an experience.
+This Coimbra restaurant is quite an experience and although it’s not one of my favourites, you might want to try it.
 The tiny dining area is lined with scraps of paper with notes of appreciation from guests.
 Rustic and hectic, there’s usually a queue for a table (no reservations possible) so get there early or be prepared to wait in line.

 Ossos means bones so expect meaty dishes although bacalhau (cod) also features on the menu.
 The javali (wild boar) is tasty and very filling.